biancamika/digital-garden/content/notes/3. Permanent Notes/The limits of our language are the limits of our world.md

 ---
-title: The limits of our language are the limits of our world
+title: "The limits of our language are the limits of our world"
 ---
 ## Reference
 - **Source:** [[Alan Moore]]; [[Do Design - Book]]